ginestrab/Hypergraph-percolation/README.md

 This repository contains

+'CG_hypergraph_MP_simulation.c'

-'CG_hypergraph_MP_simulation.c' a c code to perform both simulations and MP predictions of node and hyperedge percolation on Factor Graphs and Hypergraphs.
+This is a c code to perform both simulations and MP predictions of node and hyperedge percolation on Factor Graphs and Hypergraphs.

-Specifically the code applies the algorithm to a random model of hypergraph with constance hyperedge cadinality.
+Specifically the code applies the algorithm to a random model of hypergraph with constant hyperedge cadinality.

 The codes can be redistributed and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed ny the authors in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.